JordanKarp/diagramless_solver/README.md

 ## How to use:

+Run main.py
-Choose an existing puzzle or input one of your own.
+Choose a puzzle from a given library, from an online archive of crosswords, or input one of your own.
 Choose solver details, deciding which rules to enforce.
 Run!

 ## Solver Details
 There are a few options we can toggle while solving a particular puzzle, toggled by a True or False:
 - use_symmetry:         Enforce the puzzle's symmetry.
 - use_starting_square:  Enforce the puzzle's starting square.
 - find_all:             Find every single solution.
 - use_interconnected:   Enforce that every clue 'connects' to every other clue.
 - show_numbers:         Show the clue numbers in the final solution (versus the clue values).
 - debug:                Every iteration, print out the grid and some useful info.
 Can also be used as visualization.

 ## Symmetries
 Most crosswords exhibit 'Rotational' symmetry, however this solver allows for a few different kinds of symmetry, laid out here: